Hacker-007/envious/README.md

 - External function definitions
 - Static type checking

+**Types**

+Seeing as to how Envious is a statically typed language, it is important to discuss the various types in the language.

+Currently, there are 5 types:
+- Int
+- Float
+- Bool
+- Char
+- Void

+In the future, more types will be included, however, the lack of a garbage collector or memory management makes it difficult to implement these types at the moment.

 **The different types of expressions**

 Envious is an expression based language.
 Therefore, most of the statements written are expressions.
 Here is a detailed description of each expression.